hpcleuven/VscDocumentation/source/cloud/pilot/access.md

 ## Login Token

-If you want to use the opennebula CLI (one), or interact with it's API (with [OpenTofu](./opentofu.md), for example) you need a "Login token".
+If you want to use the opennebula CLI (one), or interact with its API (with [OpenTofu](./opentofu.md), for example) you need a "Login token".
 To obtain a login token, follow these steps:

 1) Log in on [cloud.vscentrum.be](https://cloud.vscentrum.be)